ardafazla/ardafazla.github.io/_pages/about.md

 Throughout my graduate research, **I have first-authored 4 journal papers (2 accepted, 2 submitted/in progress) in Elsevier and highly respected IEEE Transactions.
 I have also co-authored 2 journal papers and 1 conference paper, all in IEEE.**

-My research mainly focuses on **time series forecasting, machine learning and optimization**.
-I specifically focus on time-series modeling and prediction under adversarial and nonstationary environments.
+My research mainly focuses on **time series forecasting, machine learning, and optimization**.
+Specifically, I am interested in modeling and prediction of time series under adversarial and nonstationary environments.
 As real-life time series often contain irregular patterns interchanging with time, I have had success with building context-aware models through combining multiple deep-learning, tree-based and statistical models.
 Throughout my research, I have introduced novel ensemble models by utilizing different techniques, such as jointly optimizing state-space models, solving a weight optimization problem that minimizes a specific loss function,